In this article, we will setup openSUSE Leap 15 on a virtual machine using VM Workstation 14/15 Pro in Windows 10 step by step.

 After creating the machine for SUSE Linux on VMware Workstation 14, click on Power on this virtual machine to start the VM and start the setup.

-After starting to install openSUSE Leap 15 on VMware, you will see the following image.
+After starting the virtual machine, you will see the following image.

 How to Install openSUSE Leap 15